ratfactor/ziglings/README.md

 ## A Note About Versions

 The Zig language is under very active development.
-In order to be current, Ziglings tracks development builds of the Zig compiler rather than versioned releases.
+In order to be current, Ziglings tracks **development** builds of the Zig compiler rather than versioned **release** builds.
 The last stable release was `0.7.1`, but Ziglings needs a dev build with pre-release version "0.8.0" and a build number at least as high as that shown in the example version check above.

 It is likely that you'll download a build which is _greater_ than the minimum.